Edit

 Install the tool

-To install the library, open a command prompt, navigate to the root of your add-in project, and then enter the following command.
+To install the library, open a command prompt, navigate to the root of your add-in project, and enter the following command.

 npm install office-addin-mock --save-dev